palaklal/TVRemote2.0/README.md

  -Form validation using connect-flash and request middleware

-Run command "nodemon bin/www" (or just node) to get app running locally!
+Run command "nodemon bin/www" (or just node) to get app running locally on port 3000.